artemsheludko/flexton/_posts/2021-10-15-Marathahalli-Bridge.md

 The runway seems to be clear for landing.
 The private jet slows down, in preparation to land.
 The VIP slowly wakes up, comfortable on the leather cushioned seat.
-It was a comfortable ride.
+_"It was a comfortable ride"_, says he.
 He gazes out, through the windows, on to Bangalore.
 He sees a long line.
 A long line of what!